 When life science facilities are forced to shut down, or operate with fewer staff, it exposes a severe lack of capabilities to monitor critical assets and environments.
-It is imperative that life science organizations adopt 24/7 real-time, remote-monitoring on all vital equipment and environments.
-This includes equipment used in laboratories such as cold storage, cryogenic storage and incubators; environmental monitoring such as ambient conditions, vivariums and cleanrooms; and lastly, facility monitoring such as building access, backup generators and uninterruptible power supplies.
+It is imperative that life science organizations adopt 24/7 real-time, remote monitoring on all vital equipment and environments.
+This includes equipment used in laboratories such as cold storage, cryogenic storage, and incubators; environmental monitoring such as ambient conditions, vivariums, and cleanrooms; and lastly, facility monitoring such as building access, backup generators, and uninterruptible power supplies.
 Below, we will go over critical parameters in a lab or life science facility that should be monitored by a 24/7 real-time, data-acquisition system.

 Fridges and freezers are among the most critical assets for any life science organization to monitor remotely.
 These devices store priceless samples, company IP, and valuable resources, such as reagents.
-Furthermore, with many devices left unattended for extended periods of time, having a system that allows you to see all devices from any location is critical for storage of not only samples, but media as well.
+Furthermore, with many devices left unattended for extended periods of time, having a system that allows you to see all devices from any location is critical for the storage of not only samples but media as well.
 With so many devices aging and refurbished, having an industrial-grade and professionally installed monitoring system in place reduces the risk of losing assets.
 Any failure in a cold storage device needs to be addressed immediately to save the sensitive assets inside, and every second counts.

 Critical Cold Storage Parameters to Monitor: Temperature & Door Contacts.
 In some cases, electrical consumption can be a valuable parameter as well for a better analysis of a unit’s health.

-Liquid Nitrogen Dewars and Cryogenic Tanks are designed for long term storage of very sensitive assets.
+Liquid Nitrogen Dewars and Cryogenic Tanks are designed for long-term storage of very sensitive assets.
 Generally, samples in these environments spend greater than 99% of their lifespan in storage, further adding to the necessity of maintaining proper storage conditions.
 With various types of tanks, filling schedules, and automated filling devices, it becomes even more imperative to have proper monitoring on all tanks to safeguard the samples and assets stored inside.

 Critical Cryogenic Storage Parameters to Monitor: Liquid Nitrogen Level & Temperature.
 LN2 levels can be most accurately ascertained via temperature change, and alerts based on low levels provide the time necessary to refill LN2 before assets are jeopardized.
 In some cases, automated filling devices also need to be monitored for activity and functionality.